Trustroots/trustroots/README.md

 To be able to install dependencies on macOS / apple silicon, the following dependencies are required:

-- `brew install pkg-config cairo pango libpng jpeg giflib librsvg python3-setuptools`
+- `brew install pkg-config cairo pango libpng jpeg giflib librsvg python-setuptools`

 Installing mmmagic expects `python` to be a valid binary, which it is not.
 This can be solved by adding a symlink from `python` to `python3` like so: